How to Learn Node.js

 What is Node.js?

-Node.js is a commonly used JavaScript library and is an open-source, cross-platform JavaScript runtime environment.
-Node.js is among the most commonly utilized JavaScript libraries.
-It is far and away the most commonly used runtime environment in the professional sector, with Node.js being utilized by upwards of 98% of Fortune 500 companies.
-It allows users to create server-side architecture using JavaScript to build applications and webpages that constantly communicate information to server architecture without needing specific input from either the user or the server.
-This makes Node.js a vital programming language for any application that needs to be constantly connected to a server without needing to query that server at any given moment.
-For instance, it is part of the server architecture that allows users to stream video content on the internet without needing to download an entire video file.
-It is what allows online chat tools to function.
+Node.js is a commonly used JavaScript library that functions as an open-source, cross-platform JavaScript runtime environment.
+It is by far the most commonly used runtime environment in the professional sector, with Node.js being used by over 98% of Fortune 500 companies.
+It allows users to create server-side architecture using JavaScript to build applications and webpages that constantly communicate information with server infrastructure without needing specific input from either the user or the server.
+This makes Node.js a vital programming tool for any application that needs to be constantly connected to a server without querying that server at every moment.
+For instance, it is part of the server architecture that enables users to stream video content on the internet without downloading an entire video file.
+It is also what allows online chat tools to function.

 Node.js is also an integral tool in the continued development and refinement of the Internet of Things.
 More and more of our daily lives involve interacting with devices connected to the internet, ranging from our watches and phones to our cars and refrigerators.
-The various applications that these objects run to serve their niche functions tend to rely on Node.js to build the server environments and the asynchronous data processing events that allow multiple physical objects to be in meaningful conversation with one another over an internet connection.
-If you are using your voice to tell the virtual assistant on your desk to tell your thermostat to lower the temperature, Node.js infrastructure was likely vital in that exchange.
+The various applications these objects run to serve their niche functions tend to rely on Node.js to build server environments and handle asynchronous data processing events that allow multiple physical objects to communicate meaningfully with one another over an internet connection.
+If you are using your voice to ask the virtual assistant on your desk to adjust your thermostat, Node.js infrastructure was likely vital in that exchange.

 Read more about what Node.js is and why you should learn it.